Dubai: Nol cards no longer accepted for entry to several public parks

 Several public parks in Dubai are no longer accepting Nol cards, Khaleej Times can confirm.

-Residents who visited parks in different localities of Dubai recently reported the change and removal of the Nol card system.
+Residents who visited parks in different localities of Dubai recently reported the change.

-This comes months after Du announced a collaboration with Dubai Municipality during GITEX.
+A customer service agent at Dubai Municipality confirmed this to Khaleej Times this week.
+"The Nol card payment system has been removed in most Dubai parks... after a partnership was signed between Du and Dubai Municipality in October last year."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.